-Risk of injury spikes because students tend to suddenly increase their practice time as they prepare for auditions, participate in lengthy rehearsals, and otherwise pursue their musical passions.
+Injury risk spikes because students tend to suddenly increase their practice time as they prepare for auditions and competitions, participate in lengthy rehearsals, and otherwise pursue their musical passions.

-Such abrupt increases overwork delicate tissues, producing small traumas that can lead to tendonitis, vocal strain, muscle pain, and other overuse injuries.
+Such abrupt increases overwork delicate tissues, producing small traumas that can escalate to tendonitis, vocal strain, muscle pain, and other overuse injuries.

-Fortunately, if musicians know how to pace themselves, they can increase their practice time in stages and minimize the risk of injury – not only at the start of new school years but also during other high-risk periods such as when recitals approach, auditions loom, or summer festivals begin.
+Fortunately, if musicians know how to pace themselves, they can increase their practice time in stages and minimize the risk of injury – not only at the start of festivals and semesters but also during other high-risk periods such as when recitals approach or auditions loom.

 Ideally, musicians would be able to maintain consistent levels of practice so that surges in playing or singing time wouldn’t arise.
 But, in reality, most performers find themselves faced with periods when they need to practice more.

 How much can we safely increase?
 Here’s how I answer that question in The Musician’s Way:

 “Physician Ralph Manchester, editor of the journal Medical Problems of Performing Artists, counsels musicians to confine any rise in playing or singing to a maximum of 10-20% per week.